sysread/p6-math-vector3d/README.md

 ) returns Math::Vector3D
 ```

-Syntactic sugar to construct a new vector from three numbers. my $vec = vec 10, 20, 30;
+Syntactic sugar to construct a new vector from three numbers.

 ### multi sub vec